paypay/paypayopa-sdk-node/README.md

 console.log(body.resultInfo.code);
 ```

-Did you get **SUCCESS** in the print statement above, if yes then the API execution has happend correctly.
+Did you get **SUCCESS** in the print statement above, if yes then the API execution has happened correctly.

 For details of all the request and response parameters , check our [API Documentation guide](https://www.paypay.ne.jp/opa/doc/v1.0/direct_debit#operation/cancelPayment)

 ### Refund a payment
-So the user has decided to return the goods they have purchased and needs to be giveb a refund.
+So the user has decided to return the goods they have purchased and needs to be given a refund.
 Following are the important parameters that you can provide for this method:

 | Field  | Required  |Type   | Description  |
 |---|---|---|---|